kaihendry/dabase.com/content/blog/av-tips.md

 **Avoid wireless**.
 I love my Air Pod Pros too, but they are not as good as you might think!

+- A [lapel microphone](https://alvinng.dev/posts/this-equipment-changed-my-video-calls/) is the simplest option
 - "Condenser microphone" (reduced pick up pattern) - ~100SGD [Audio-Technica AT2005USB Cardioid Dynamic USB/XLR Microphone](https://amzn.to/37YFNVC)
 - When using <abbr title="Open Broadcaster Software">OBS</abbr> do experiment with the noise gate / noise filters!
 They work well.
 - Advanced: ~150SGD [Microphone boom](http://www.rode.com/accessories/psa1)